Kalibangan: Indus Valley Civilization

-The Kalibangan pre-historic site was discovered by Luigi Pio Tessitori, an Italian Indologist (1887–1919).
+The Kalibangan pre-historic site was discovered by Luigi Tessitori, an Italian Indologist.
 He was doing some research in ancient Indian texts and was surprised by the character of ruins in that area.
-He sought help from Sir John Marshall of the Archaeological Survey of India.
+He sought help from John Marshall of the Archaeological Survey of India.
 At that time the ASI was conducting excavations at Harappa, but they were unaware of the significance of the ruins.
 In fact, Tessitori was the first person to recognize that the ruins were 'Prehistoric' and pre-Mauryan.
-Luigi Pio Tessitori also pointed out the nature of the culture, but at that time it was not possible to guess that the ruins of Kalibangan lay within the Indus Valley Civilisation.
+Luigi Tessitori also pointed out the nature of the culture, but at that time it was not possible to guess that the ruins of Kalibangan lay within the Indus Valley Civilisation.
 He died five years before the Harappan culture was formally recognized.

-After India's independence, both the major Harappan cities together with the Indus became a part of Pakistan and Indian, archaeologists were compelled to intensify the search for Harappan sites in India.
+After India's independence, both the major Harappan cities together with the Indus became a part of Pakistan and India, archaeologists were compelled to intensify the search for Harappan sites in India.
 Amlānand Ghosh (Ex.
 Director General, Archaeological Survey of India, or ASI) was the first person to recognise this site as Harappan and marked it out for excavations.
-Under the leadership of B. B. Lal (then Director General, ASI), Balkrishna (B.K.)
-Thapar, M. D. Khare, K. M. Shrivastava and S. P. Jain carried out excavations for 9 years (1960–9) in 9 successive excavation sessions.
+Under the leadership of Braj Lal (then Director General, ASI), Bal Thapar, M. D. Khare, K. M. Shrivastava, and S. P. Jain carried out excavations for 9 years (1960–1969) in 9 successive excavation sessions.
 Two ancient mounds were excavated, spread over half a kilometre (an area of a quarter square kilometre).
 On the western side is the smaller mound (KLB1), 9 meters high and known as the citadel.
 The Eastern mound, which is higher (12 meters) and bigger, is known as the lower city (KLB2).

 The excavation unexpectedly brought to light a twofold sequence of cultures, of which the upper one (Kalibangan I) belongs to the Harappan, showing the characteristic grid layout of a metropolis and the lower one (Kalibangan II) was formerly called pre-Harappan but is now called "Early Harappan or antecedent Harappan".
-Other nearby sites belonging to IVC include Balu, Kunal, Banawali etc.
+Other nearby sites belonging to IVC include Balu, Kunal, and Banawali.